phantasma-io/phantasmaphoenix-gitbook/developers/blockchain/smart-contracts/how-to-deploy.md

 {% hint style="info" %}
 **Are you ready?** Do you have your smart contract ready? the **.pvm** & **.abi** file?

-If not, go and compile it with Tomb Compiler.
+If not, go and compile it with Phoenix Smart Language Compiler.
 {% endhint %}

 ## Using Cman